madzak/python-json-logger/README.md

 News
 =======
 Hi, I see this package is quiet alive and I am sorry for ignoring it so long.
-I will be stepping up my maintenance of this package so please allow me a week to get things back in order (and most likely a new minor version) and i'll post and update here once I am caught up.
+I will be stepping up my maintenance of this package so please allow me a week to get things back in order (and most likely a new minor version) and I'll post and update here once I am caught up.

 Installing
 ==========